-We have been talking a lot about using food to control and possibly eliminate or cure diabetes.
-We have also talked a bit about the role of exercise in helping to reduce those numbers.
-Continue to read as I give more attention to controlling diabetes with not just our diet, but also the added benefits of exercise in the fight against diabetes.
+We have been talking a lot about using food to control diabetes and possibly eliminate or cure type 2.
+There was also some talk about the role of exercise in helping to reduce those numbers.
+Continue to read as I give more attention to controlling diabetes with not just our diet, but also the added benefits of exercise in the fight against diabetes and to relieve stress.

 In a recent article, I mentioned how stressed I became after the death of my son.
-I also shared how my blood glucose numbers rose to a record high.
-Amidst all of that, I started to exercise in order to reduce that added stress that had me feeling ill all the time.
+I also shared how my blood glucose numbers rose to a record high as a result of the added stress.
+Amidst all of that, I started to exercise in order to relieve stress that had me feeling ill all the time.

 I mentioned researching and practicing deep breathing exercises as my first attempt to rid myself of that stress that felt like a concrete slab was on my chest.
-We will take a look at deep breathing exercises to help in our journey to relieve stress and to control diabetes.
+Firstly, we will take a look at deep breathing exercises to help in our journey to relieve stress and control diabetes.

 Deep breathing exercise makes me feel calm and relaxed.
-I find that it also leaves me feeling more focussed and gives me the energy to command my day and not just leave it to chance.
-For me, the abdominal breathing technique was great in making me feel calm.
+I also find that it leaves me feeling more focused and gives me the energy to command my day and not just leave it to chance.
+Above all, it was the abdominal breathing technique that was great in making me feel calm.
+Let us, therefore, proceed to the next section about the abdominal breathing technique.

 Abdominal Breathing Technique